HOW WE HELPED BUILD ONE OF INSTAGRAM’S MOST INFLUENTIAL BOOK COMMUNITIES

 Build genuine engagement with book lovers

-And importantly — it had to become a community that authors and booksellers wanted to be part of.
+And importantly, it had to become a community that authors and booksellers wanted to be part of.

-The Challenge
+The Strategy

 We needed to create a consistent production style where every post would feel intentional, socially crafted and high-end while still being turned around quick enough to sustain momentum.
 The channel had to develop a recognisable identity, something audiences could immediately associate with UnderTheCover without becoming boring and repetitive.